maryannbanks/www.gittip.com/README.md

 Docker
 ------------

-You can also install/run Gittip with Docker.
+You can also install/run Gratipay with Docker.

 Either pull the image from the Docker Index: